 You need not to be an artist to make creative use of technology.
 Through this grant we hope to inspire creative interactions between humans and technology.
 Projects may range from inception through development of new processes, tools, interfaces, and static and interactive works of art.

 Proposals should be emailed to firstname.lastname@example.org.
-The application is due on November 12, 2012.

 The application should contain: